docker/docs/_vendor/github.com/docker/scout-cli/docs/scout_push.md

 ## Description

-The `docker scout push` command allows to push an image or image index to Docker Scout.
+The `docker scout push` command lets you push an image or analysis result to Docker Scout.

 ## Examples